themeteorchef/adding-a-beta-invitation-system-to-your-meteor-application/adding-a-beta-invitation-system-to-your-meteor-application.md

   else
     # What we’ll do when the method succeeds.
 ```

 Super straightforward.
 First we create a `user` variable containing an object with all of the values entered into our form, passing those to a method call for `validateBetaToken` on our server.
 Easy peasy.
-You’ll notice a hint that we’ll need to do one more thing on the client before call this thing complete.
+You’ll notice a hint that we’ll need to do one more thing on the client before we call this thing complete.
 Before we do, let’s jump over to the server and look at how we’re handling our token validation.

 #### Token Validation on the Server